English Orientation Packet

 Outgoing forms, documents, and mail must be placed inside the block mailbox (or given directly to a staff member, if legal mail).
 Forms, documents, and mail will not be picked up that is not inside the block mailbox.

 PCF has an excellent education and programming department that offers a variety of opportunities including educational, self-help, and religious courses and services.
-Religious services may include: Catholic, LDS, Pentecostal, Protestant, Native American, and Non-Denominational.
-Registration is done by request to the programming area, and must be approved prior to attending.
-Requests for religious materials must be made through programming.
+A list of courses and religious services are listed under the Programming tab on the tablet.
+Registration is done by sending a request to Programming on the tablet, and must be approved prior to attending.
+Additionally, the policy of PCF requires that an inmate’s preferred religion matches the congregational services they wish to attend.
+A change of religious preference is allowed every 90 days and requires the inmate to put in a request to Programming.
+Requests for religious materials (i.e. religious books, NOT prayer rugs, religious pendents, etc.) must also be made through Programming.

 FAIR NOTICE: STAFF